Eggnog Cookies with Eggnog Frosting

 Can I use low-fat or nonfat eggnog?

-You can, but the cookies will be slightly less rich and the eggnog flavor will be milder.
-Full-fat eggnog has more of the spiced, custardy flavor that makes these taste distinctly like eggnog rather than just a slightly sweet drop cookie.
-If low-fat is all you have, it’ll work — just know the flavor difference is noticeable.
+You can use it, but the cookies will be a little less rich, and the flavor of the eggnog will be a bit more toned down.
+Full-fat eggnog has more of that spiced, custardy flavor that makes these taste like pure eggnog instead of just slightly sweet drop cookies.
+If low-fat is what you have, it will work, but just be aware that the flavor difference will be more pronounced.

 Do I really have to chill the dough?

-Yes.
-The dough has a full cup of liquid (eggnog) in it, which makes it soft and sticky at room temperature.
-Without chilling, the cookies spread into thin, lacy discs during baking.
-An hour in the fridge is enough for the butter to firm back up and give the cookies structure.
-If you’re short on time, 45 minutes might work, but less than that and you’re gambling.
+Indeed.
+The dough has a full cup of liquid (eggnog) in it, and that makes it soft and sticky at room temperature.
+If you don’t chill the dough, the cookies spread into thin, lacy discs during baking.
+An hour in the fridge is enough time for the butter to firm back up and give the cookies a sturdy structure.
+If you’re short on time, 45 minutes may do the trick, but any less than that is a gamble.

 Why does the Karo syrup matter in the frosting?

-Karo syrup (light corn syrup) acts as an interfering agent in the frosting — it prevents the sugar crystals from reforming the same way they would in a straight powdered sugar glaze.
-The result is a frosting that dries firm and smooth instead of staying tacky or turning gritty.
-Without it, you’ll have frosting that smears every time the cookies are touched.
-One teaspoon is all it takes.
+Karo syrup (light corn syrup) serves as an interfering agent in the frosting when the sugar crystals start to reform as they would in a simple powdered sugar glaze.
+This creates a frosting that dries firm and smooth rather than remaining tacky or becoming gritty.
+If you don’t use Karo syrup in the frosting, you will end up having frosting that smears every time the cookies are touched.
+It only takes one teaspoon to make a difference.

 Can I make these without a mixer?

-Yes, if your butter is fully softened.
-Cream the butter and sugar together by hand with a wooden spoon — it takes more effort but works fine.
-The key is making sure the butter is soft enough that your arm doesn’t give out halfway through.
-Cold butter by hand is a miserable experience.
-Room temperature butter creams in about 3–4 minutes of good mixing.
+Yes, this is possible if the butter is completely softened.
+Mix the butter and sugar together with a wooden spoon — it’s more effort but it’s totally doable.
+The secret is having the butter soft enough so your arm doesn’t give out halfway.
+Trying to mix cold butter by hand will make you miserable.
+It takes about 4 minutes of solid mixing to cream room temperature butter.

 My cookies came out puffy and didn’t flatten much during baking — what happened?